 Note: that you will need to log into (or register for) the RACI website (upper right-hand corner of the page) to see the registration options.

-If you are unable to attend in person - please register to join (via Zoom) for all the keynotes speaker presentations only - no charge.
+If you are unable to attend in person - please register to join (via Zoom) for the two keynote speaker presentations only - no charge.

 Suggestions for Travel and Accommodation

-There are many hotels in Broadbeach and Surfers Paradise that are accessible by public transport from either Gold Coast or Brisbane airports.
-The Gold Coast Light Rail runs from Broadbeach South through Surfers Paradise to Griffith University and on to Helensvale.
+There are many hotels in Broadbeach and Surfers Paradise that are accessible by public transport from either Coolangatta or Brisbane airports.
+From Coolangatta airport, you can catch a bus to Broadbeach.
+The tram (Gold Coast Light Rail) runs from Broadbeach South through Surfers Paradise to Griffith University and on to Helensvale.

 All questions about submissions should be emailed to Reyne Pullen ([email protected]) or Andrew Pearson ([email protected]).